Tutorial: Create your first Apache Iceberg™ table

 Copy

-Create an Iceberg table using CTAS
+Create a table using CTAS

 Finally, create a second Iceberg table called nation_iceberg using the CREATE ICEBERG TABLE … AS SELECT syntax.
 We’ll base the new table on the snowflake_sample_data.tpch_sf1.nation table in the Snowflake sample database.